entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Witzke, B. J., Ludvigson, G. A., & Poppe, J. R. (1990).
 Lithostratigraphy and depositional environments of the Mississippian in Keokuk and Washington counties, southeast Iowa. *Geological Society of Iowa Guidebook*, *54*, 1–105.

 Ciampaglio, C. N., Hoenig, M. M., Cicimurri, D. J., & Jacquemin, S. J. (2019).
-Spatial variation and diversity in chondrichthyan assemblages within the Burlington–Keokuk bone bed (Mississippian, Viséan). *Geological Society of America Abstracts with Programs*.
+Spatial variation and diversity in chondrichthyan assemblages within the Burlington–Keokuk bone bed (Mississippian, Visean). *Geological Society of America Abstracts with Programs*.

 Cicimurri, D., Ciampaglio, C. N., Hoenig, M., Shell, R., Fuelling, L., Peterman, D., & Jacquemin, S. (2024).
 A description of the new hybodont shark genus *Columnaodus* from the Burlington and Keokuk Limestones (Carboniferous, Mississippian, Osagean) of Illinois and Iowa, USA. *Diversity*, *16*(5), 276. https://doi.org/10.3390/d16050276

 Hodnett, J.-P., Toomey, R., Olson, R., Tweet, J. S., & Santucci, V. L. (2024).
-A new euchondrocephalan chondrichthyan from the Middle Mississippian (Viséan) of Kentucky and a reassessment of the Lower Mississippian “*Helodus*” coxanus. *Journal of Paleontology*, 1–18.
+A new euchondrocephalan chondrichthyan from the Middle Mississippian (Visean) of Kentucky and a reassessment of the Lower Mississippian “*Helodus*” coxanus. *Journal of Paleontology*, 1–18.

 Hoenig, M. M. J. (2019). *Chondrichthyan diversity within the Burlington–Keokuk Fish Bed of southeast Iowa and northwest Illinois (Mississippian: Osagean)*.
 MSc thesis, Ohio University.